NOAA-GSL/mpas_app/docs/sections/contributor_guide/documentation.rst

 Online documentation generation and hosting for ``mpas_app`` is provided by :rtd:`Read the Docs <>`.
 Click *View docs* to view the official docs for the project.

-Docs are also built and temporarily published for PRs to this repo: The checks section of the GitHub PR will provide a preview link.
-Note that if commits are pushed to the PR's source branch, Read the Docs will rebuild the PR docs.
+Docs are also built and temporarily published for PRs to this repo.
+To view, visit the :rtd:`builds page <builds>`, click the latest build corresponding to your PR number, then click *View docs*.

 Documentation Guidelines
 ------------------------